mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 Every code change added has an initial and on-going mana cost in technical debt, test case coverages, and supportability, which is taken into account in feature decisions.

+### MBR

+The “Monthly Business Review”, where senior leadership team and department heads work with functional leaders to clear escalations, make key decisions & have concrete next steps for the next review period.

 ### MLT

 The “Mattermost Leadership Team”, senior leadership team and department heads working with the CEO in [MLT meetings and offsites](../../operations/operations/mlt-cadence/).